-A wave of influenza-like illness caused by a novel Coronavirus, named 2019-nCoV by the WHO, has swept through a populous area of China.
+A wave of influenza-like illness caused by a novel Coronavirus, now referred to as COVID-19 by the WHO, has swept through a populous area of China.
 Since December 31, 2019, there have been more than 830 people infected with at least 26 deaths (as of January 23rd, 2020).
-Chinese authorities have placed Wuhan, a city of 11 million … Continue reading Wuhan Coronavirus: An Emerging Global Pandemic?
+Chinese authorities have placed Wuhan, a city … Continue reading COVID-19: Can a novel coronavirus epidemic be contained?

 Your microbiome/microbiota refers to the trillions of microbes that reside inside and outside your body.
 Human cells are outnumbered by the bacterial cell population.
 The highest source of bacteria in the body is within the large intestines.
 The status of resident bacteria has been associated with health and illness, with greater diversity being more protective. … Continue reading Patient Information: Make a Home for Your Microbiome

 What is the microbiome?
 The word microbiome describes the trillions of viruses, fungi, and bacteria that live on or within the human body in various habitats such as the skin, mouth, colon and vagina.
 Each site has characteristics, including pH, water and oxygen content, temperature, and chemical metabolites, that favor certain bacteria over others.
 Our normal … Continue reading The Human Microbiome: Unlocking the Key to Health

 What is “healthy” and would you know it if you saw it?
 From nature, we gather our understanding of life and how our environment affects us.
 We develop insights or “laws” – of gravity, entropy and heavenly bodies, through the observations we make in the world around us.
 At its essence, a law is a … Continue reading The Fractal Whisperer: Musings on health